carnivuth/2nd_brain/pages/computer_vision/local_features/ZERO_CROSSING_EDGE_DETECTION.md

 index: 30
 ---

-# ZERO CROSSING EDGE DETECTION
+# Zero crossing edge detection

 Edge detection can also be done by detecting the zero crossing point of the second derivative